leon-wm/lists/README.md

 If you are missing something please create an issue [here](https://github.com/leon-wm/lists/issues/new).

-If I havn't created a list myself, you can allways find a link to the original, at the end of this Page[^1]!
+If I havn't created a list myself, you can allways find a link to the original, here in the Repo Wiki.[^1]!

 ### **_!
 I'll try to update this Repo as often as I can !_**

-[^1]: